 The House Budget resolution assumes \$2.6 trillion in revenue from macro-economic effects of the TCJA extension, representing about 58% of the tax cuts, which is far more than estimated by most economists.
 Some experts predict that "the dynamic effects are pretty small," and only 5% or 10% of the entire bill will be offset by a more robust economy.
-Doug Sword, Crapo Says Tax Package Will Be Bigger and Broader Than Expected, 186 TAX NOTES FEDERAL 2076 (Mar.
+Doug Sword, Crapo Says Tax Package Will Be Bigger and Broader Than Expected, 186 Tax Notes Federal 2076 (Mar.
 17, 2025) (citing Kent Smetters who runs the Penn Wharton Budget Model).
 The Congressional Budget Office predicts that extension of the individual income tax provisions of the TCJA would have little budgetary impact from increased revenues from economic growth and higher interest rates.
-How the Expiring Individual Income Tax Provisions in the 2017 Tax Act Affect the CBO's Economic Forecast, CONGRESSIONAL BUDGET OFFICE (Dec.
+How the Expiring Individual Income Tax Provisions in the 2017 Tax Act Affect the CBO's Economic Forecast, Congressional Budget Office (Dec.
 2024).
-The Joint Committee on Taxation on May 22, 2025, estimates that the macroeconomic effects of the tax package as reported by the House Ways and Means Committee on May 12, 2025, would be only \$102.8 billion over 10 years (far less than the \$2.6 trillion additional revenue from growth assumptions in the House budget resolution).
+The Joint Committee on Taxation on May 22, 2025, estimated that the macroeconomic effects of the tax package as reported by the House Ways and Means Committee on May 12, 2025, would be only \$102.8 billion over 10 years (far less than the \$2.6 trillion additional revenue from growth assumptions in the House budget resolution).
+As discussed above, the CBO estimated that the macroeconomic effects of the House bill would increase (not decrease) deficits by \$350 billion over 10 years.